rickellis/Shell-Scripts/README.md

 # dirtybird.sh

 This script will recursively traverse all directories under a specified folder and display the names of any dirty files under git control.
 Folders you want ignored can be added to the `IGNORE` array in the script.
+You can also set the SEARCHPATH variable in the script if you want to hard code a default path.

-Usage:
+### Usage:

+    $   dirtybird.sh    # Checks current directory (and all sub-folders)
+                        # You can also set the SEARCHPATH variable in the script to set a default path

+    $   dirtybird.sh -p # Checks current directory (and all sub-folders)
+                        # If SEARCHPATH variable is set in script, the -p flag overrides it

     $   dirtybird.sh /path/to/directory # Checks specified directory (and all sub-folders)

-    $   dirtybird -p # Checks current directory (and all sub-folders)

 <img src="https://i.imgur.com/tgP8WTQ.png"  />